usefulsensors/person_sensor_screen_lock/README.md

 Now your Trinkey is set up, copy the `code.py` file from this repository into the `CIRCUITPYTHON` drive.
 You should notice that the green LED on the Person Sensor lights up when it sees your face.
 If you point it away from yourself for more than five seconds, you should find that the screen locks!
 It will also attempt to minimize the current window if it detects somebody looking over your shoulder for more than a second.

+The sensor needs to be the right way up, with the connector at the top, and pointing towards you.
+If you have a long enough Qwiic cable, you can try mounting it on the top of your laptop screen.

 ## Next Steps